Photo by Marc Szeglat from nsplash

 A little-known form of stress

 However, remember how I said psychological stress is poorly understood?
-There’s a little-known but highly toxic form of chronic stress.
+There’s a little known but really toxic form of chronic stress.
 That’s to do with repressed emotions.
-You know – all that resentment, frustration, annoyance and anger with people – especially those really annoying people close to us?
+You know - all that resentment, annoyance and anger with people - especially people close to us?
+Angry outbursts aren’t good either.
+They tend to erode our intimate relationships, leading to stressful loneliness.
+Fortunately there’s a middle ground between emotional suppression and emotional outbursts.

 Simple psychology technique to reduce stress AND boost immunity